jirkapok/GasPlanner/doc/roadmap.md

 * Gas oxygen content spinner shows not rounded number, where it shouldn't
 * Setting 15/55 trimix sets the helium to unexpected precise value
+* When changing altitude, the switch depth changes for EAN50 from 21 m to 24 m.
+It looks like we need to use simple depth converter for founding switch depth

 ## Improvements / Features